Mechazawa/REDBetter-crawler/README.md

-Your first time running apollobetter might take a while, but after it has successfully gone through and checked everything, it'll go faster any consecutive runs due to it's caching method
+Your first time running apollobetter might take a while, but after it has successfully gone through and checked everything, it'll go faster any consecutive runs due to itss caching method